The Importance of Regular DEXA Scans for Bone Health

 Avoiding Risk Factors

-Limiting alcohol intake and quitting smoking can also protect bone density and lower the risk of osteoporosis.
+Limiting alcohol intake and quitting smoking can protect your bone density and lower the risk of osteoporosis.
 Studies demonstrate that heavy alcohol consumption can increase fracture risk by 1.5 times.

 Taking Control of Your Bone Health

-For individuals, especially those at higher risk, scheduling regular DEXA scans with healthcare professionals can be a proactive step toward maintaining strong bones for the future.
+Individuals, especially those at higher risk, should schedule regular DEXA scans with healthcare professionals.
+This proactive step can go a long way in maintaining strong bones for a healthier future.